St Barbe Museum and Art Gallery respects your privacy.

 We use the personal information you give us as a research tool to develop the content of the Museum’s websites, to develop our understanding of our visitors and to determine how best to serve them.

-We may use the information to provide you with details of the Museum’s services and for this reason each screen that asks for data gives you the opportunity to opt out of receiving such data.
+We may use the information to provide you with details of the Museum’s services and for this reason each communication that asks for data gives you the opportunity to opt out of receiving such data.

 We use return email addresses to answer the emails we receive.
 Such addresses are not used for any other purpose and are not shared with outside parties.